astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 ## Overview

-You can use two built-in alerting solutions for monitoring the health of your Astronomer platform:
+You can use two built-in alerting solutions for monitoring the health of Astronomer:

 - Deployment-level alerts notify you when the health of an Airflow Deployment is low or if any of Airflow's underlying components are underperforming, including the Airflow Scheduler.
 - Platform-level alerts notify you when a component of your Astronomer installation is unhealthy, such as Elasticsearch, Astronomer's Houston API, or your Docker Registry.